militaryinvestor/militaryinvestor.github.io/_posts/2022-04-16-Which-Investment-Accounts-Should-I-Use.md

 -------------

-### 4. Choose Your Own Adventure - Depending on your goals, pick your next step:
+### Step 4.
+Choose Your Own Adventure - Depending on your goals, pick your next step:

 Remember when we talked about goals?
 This is where it matters.
 Once you are investing enough for retirement (at least 15% of your income), your next step is to pick what you value more.
 Here are some of your next options: